smartycope/ezregex/docs/gotchas.md

 - `whitespace` is an alias for `whitechunk` (`\s+`), and not `white_char` (`\s`)
 - Due to the code structure of the library types hints and docstrings are impossible.
 Refer to the documentation for details.
 - EZRegexs are immutible

+## lazy_check_params
+The EZRegex class has a class member called `lazy_check_params` which, when enabled, delays parameter checking until the regex is compiled.
+Usually, all parameters are checked against their functions using inspect.signature.
+Turning this on can be useful for performance, in theory, but I can't think of a practical situation you would legitimately need to use it.
+But it's there if you want it.